 - While edamame is cooking, slice up the large jalapeno.
 For less spice, remove the seeds.

-- Heat olive oil and sesame oil in wok over medium-high heat.
+- Heat cooking oil and sesame oil in wok over medium-high heat.
 If you don't have a wok, a large skillet can also be used.

 - Add the edamame and sliced jalapeno.